 Next month, Davian Sayers will have a unique opportunity.
 At the “Real World – Real Money” event he told Burke “I want to know what you do.”

 Burke invited Sayers to spend a day shadowing him.
 Quite the opportunity for a high school senior, spending the day with his future boss.
-But for Sayers and other Legacy students, you get the feeling that big opportunities and big things are just starting to happen.
+But for Sayers and other Legacy students, you get the feeling that big things are just starting to happen.